Ian144/Ian144.github.io/PropertyTesting.md

-## What is property based testing
+## What is property based testing?

-Consider a progression from 'unit tests' to 'theory based unit tests with few sets of inline data' to 'property based tests with a large set randomised data'.
+Consider a progression from 'unit tests' to 'theory based unit tests with few sets of inline data' to 'property based tests with a large set randomized data'.
 F# code can be unit tested using the same tools as C#.
 The Xunit test framework allows different sets of parameters to be passed to unit tests using the [Theory] and [InlineData(99)] attributes, effectively creating a different unit test for each data set.

 ```C#
 [Theory]